 Coul House Hotel

-Coul House is a family-owned and run country mansion secluded in the hills above Contin, Ross-shire and surrounded by acres of sprawling lawns, well-tended gardens and a "fairy trail" through the adjacent woodlands.
+Coul House is a family-owned and run country manor house secluded in the hills above the small village of Contin, Ross-shire, set among acres of sprawling lawns, gardens and a "fairy trail" through the adjacent woodlands.
 Centrally located in Scotland's Northern Highlands, it is the optimal base for exploring the region's rich nature tapestry.
-The small village of Contin nearby sits on the banks of the River Blackwater, surrounded by the Achilty Forest with miles of walking trails, peaceful lochs, waterfalls active with leaping salmon in summer, and abundant wildlife.
+The River Black Water runs nearby, surrounded by the Achilty Forest with miles of walking trails, peaceful lochs, waterfalls active with leaping salmon in summer, and abundant wildlife.

 The dining room is a special highlight at Coul House, featuring contemporary Scottish cuisine and traditional favorites, with ingredients sourced from local producers.
 Menu highlights may include steaks, venison, hare, fresh-caught halibut, crab cakes, scallops and home-cured salmon.